wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What is Wazuh Cloud?
 --------------------

-Wazuh Cloud hosts and manages all the Wazuh components in one integrated platform, allowing you to capitalize on the Wazuh capabilities and features.
-It provides cloud-delivered protection with *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR).
+Wazuh Cloud hosts and manages all the Wazuh components in one integrated platform, you simply need to access your environment and deploy the Wazuh agent to your endpoints.
+Wazuh provides protection with *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR).

 The setting up of a Wazuh cloud environment is streamlined and no manual configuration is required.